 DOMAIN NAME RENEWAL FEE

 With respect to renewed domain names, Registrar hereby agrees to pay the domain name operation fee based on the standard of RMB 160 per domain name per year.
 If a complaint against the URS system lasts for more than 1 year, Registrar shall handle the domain name renewal fee in dispute and relevant procedures.

+Registrar MUST accept and process payments for the renewal of a domain name by a URS Complainant in cases where the URS Complainant prevailed.

+The Registrar MUST NOT renew a domain name to a URS Complainant who prevailed for longer than one year (if allowed by the maximum validity period of the TLD).

 DOMAIN NAME REDEMPTION FEE